19hours/sg-statutes/Acts/Securities and Futures Act.md

 (7) Any person who fails to comply with subsection (6) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $15,000 and, in the case of a continuing offence, to a further fine not exceeding $1,000 for every day or part thereof during which the offence continues after conviction.

-(8) Section 201(4) to (7) and (11) to (16) and section 207(1), (2) and (7) of the Companies Act (Cap.
-50), shall, with such adaptations as are necessary, be applicable to every profit and loss account and balance-sheet made out and lodged under subsection (6) as if that profit and loss account and balance-sheet were a profit and loss account and balance-sheet referred to in those sections.
+(8) Sections 201(8), (9) and (10) and (12) to (16) and 207(1), (2) and (7) of the Companies Act (Cap.
+50) shall, with such adaptations as are necessary, be applicable to every profit and loss account and balance-sheet made out and lodged under subsection (6) as if that profit and loss account and balance-sheet were financial statements referred to in those sections.

+[Act 35 of 2014 wef 01/07/2015]

 (9) Where —